apecloud/kubeblocks/docs/developer_docs/external-component/reference-external-component.md

        # Here omit other definitions
    ```

-   When creating the Pulsar Cluster object, `serviceRefs` maps `pulsarZookeeper` in the declaration to the specific `serviceDescriptor`. `name` in `serviceRefs` corresponds to the component referencing name defined in the ClusterDefinition and the value of `serviceDescriptor` is the name of `ServiceDescritor` in step 1.
+   When creating the Pulsar Cluster object, `serviceRefs` maps `pulsarZookeeper` in the declaration to the specific `serviceDescriptor`. `name` in `serviceRefs` corresponds to the component referencing name defined in the ClusterDefinition and the value of `serviceDescriptor` is the name of `ServiceDescriptor` in step 1.

 #### Mapping the Zookeeper component deployed by an individual cluster provided by KubeBlocks